Adobe-Experience-Cloud/analytics-io-lab/sections/s5_tips_tricks/README.md

 Lab Complete
 -----
-You have completed the lab L763 **Introducing the Latest Adobe Analytics APIs.**
+You have completed the lab!

-Remember to take the Survey in the mobile app to win a prize!
-This is session L763

 If you have additional time, you can try some of the Extra Credit Challenges in the previous sections.